zkSNACKs/zIPs/README.md

-# A Technical Overview of Wasabi, Future Ideas, Plans and Strategy
+# A Technical Overview of Wasabi Wallet, Future Ideas, Plans and Strategy

 ## Abstract